What is a Demat account?

 One of the most significant benefits of Demat account is its minimal cost operation.
 Operating a Demat account involves a few charges such as Demat opening charge, Custodian fee, Annual Maintenance Cost (AMC), and Demat account transaction charges.

-Demat opening charge – Currently, Demat opening changes can be minimal or nil depending on the Depository participant.
-As reported by the Mint website, a minimal charge of rupees 250 may be levied on account opening.
-However, there are online discount brokers such as 5paisa who offer legitimate Demat accounts at zero opening charges.
+Demat opening charge – Currently, demat opening changes can be minimal or nil depending on the DP.
+Online discount brokers such as 5paisa offer legitimate demat accounts at zero opening charges.

 Custodian fee – Custodian fee or safety charge is charged by Depository participants one time or annually.
 However, Investors are not required to pay the custodian fee since the fee is directly paid to the depository by companies.